JanssenProject/jans/docs/script-catalog/agama/inboundID/README.md

     }]
     ```

 - Patch the flow using the API.
-A sample `curl` command would look like the above (assuming the json file is named `fb.json`):
+A sample `curl` command would look like this (assuming the json file is named `fb.json`):

     ```
     curl -k -i -H 'Authorization: Bearer <token>' -H 'Content-Type: application/json-patch+json'